amaitu/new-mac-setup/README.md

 ## Application settings
 - TextEdit -> preferences -> plain text
 - TextEdit -> preferences -> turn of spellcheck
-- TextExpander -> preferences -> hide from dock
+- espanso -> download config

 ## Dev setup
 - Pyenv (or whatever is flavour of the month)